 Fairhope Ala.
 1990-2008 - I was raised on Liberty St. about 4 blocks from Mobile Bay.
 My mother raised me and my brother, Josh, to value integrity, education, and athletics.
 Our dad; to value the arts, family, and hard work.
 In a place like Fairhope, it was easy to value each of these things.
-We had first hand experience in creating art and catching fish.
-We had enough knowledge to know to sit back on a curve ball and push it to the opposite side of the field.
+We had first hand experience in creating art, catching fish, and we developed enough knowledge to know to sit back on a curve ball and push it to the opposite side of the field.

 Auburn Ala.
 2008-2014 - College was college and it was rare that Josh were not together.
 We played in bands and on teams, always together.
 When we went to college, we lived together and worked at the same restaurant.
 I graduated from Auburn University in 2013.
 Well, technically I failed out after failing statistics for the second semester in a row, but since it was my graduating semester, I walked.
 My mom has photos.
 Entering the next season of life begged of itself new questions.
 Questions like;